georgetballa/Warbler_Migration/readme.md

 **Testing Assumption: Observations of warblers correlate with migration**

-Sightings of warblers are expected to move further north as the warblers move towards their home in Canada.
+The expectation is that observations are recorded further north as the warblers move towards their home in Canada.
 Plotting every observation on each day based on latitude and longitude assisted in visualizing the migration.
-Linear regression was used to plot a latitude line across the US for each day.
-I then compiled those images into a GIF to confirm my assumption.
+Linear regression was used to plot a line across the US for each day predicting where warblers would be on that given day.
+I then animated the full year to confirm my assumption.

 This was done for each year, with each year showing similar patterns.